Sepsis is a common and potentially life-threatening condition triggered by an infection.

 - who have just had surgery or who have wounds or injuries as a result of an accident

 If sepsis is detected early and has not yet affected vital organs, it may be possible to treat the infection at home with antibiotics.
-Most people with uncomplicated sepsis make a full recovery.
+Most people who have sepsis detected at this stage will make a full recovery.

-Severe sepsis and septic shock are considered medical emergencies and normally require admission to an intensive care unit, where the body’s organs can be supported while the infection is treated.
+Some people with severe sepsis and most people with septic shock require admission to an intensive care unit (ICU), where the body’s organs can be supported while the infection is treated.

 Continue to next section: Symptoms of sepsis